outdreamer/build-a-cure-1/docs/reference/math_terms.md

 				- an affine space consists of displacement vectors, indicating translations to get from one point to another, & which can be added to a point
 				- any vector space may be represented as an affine space

+	- vector:

+	- spinor:
+		- elements of a complex vector space that can be associated with Euclidean space
+		- like geometric vectors & tensors, spinors transform linearly when the Euclidean space is subjected to an incremental rotation
+		- when a sequence of such small rotations is composed to form a final rotation, the resulting spinor transformation depends on which sequence of small rotations was used
+		- unlike vectors and tensors, a spinor transforms to its negative when the space is continuously rotated through a complete turn from 0° to 360°
+		- spinors can be viewed as the "square roots" of vectors
+		- lends an attribute of adjacence to otherwise opposing values, crystallizing the concept of a shortcut (a metadata hack) to an operation

+	- cartesian plane: where a pair of points are specified uniquely by coordinates which represent signed distances to the point from two fixed perpendicular lines with the same unit length

+	- upper half of the complex plane: points in the cartesian plane with y > 0

+	- homomorphism: a map between two objects of the same algebraic structure type
+		- fundamental theorem on homomorphisms involves the quotient object (quotient algebra/cokernel) defined by the kernel

+	- special linear groups:
+		- special linear group SL of degree n over field F is the set of square n x n matrixes with determinant 1, having the group operations of matrix multiplication/inversion
+		- the normal subgroup of the general linear group given by the kernel of the determinant

+	- classical groups: special linear groups over the reals R, the complex numbers C, and the quaternions H with special automorphism groups of symmetric/skew-symmetric bilinear forms & Hermitian/skew-Hermitian sesqui-linear forms defined on real, complex, and quaternionic finite-dimensional vector spaces

+		- rotation group SO(3) is a symmetry of Euclidean space and all fundamental laws of physics
+		- Lorentz group O(3,1) is a symmetry group of spacetime of special relativity
+		- special unitary group SU(3) is the symmetry group of quantum chromodynamics
+		- symplectic group Sp(m) finds application in hamiltonian mechanics and quantum mechanical versions of it

+	- unit two-sphere:

+	- root of unity: any complex number that is 1 when raised to some positive integer power

+	- kernel of a homomorphism:
+		- measurement of the degree to which the homomorphism is not injective
+		- the kernel is trivial if the homomorphism is injective
+		- kernel of a matrix (null space): the kernel of the matrix's linear map
+		- kernel of a linear map: the set of vectors in the mapping's domain that map to the zero vector

+	- set of projective space relationships: https://en.wikipedia.org/wiki/File:PSL-PGL.svg Z = F*
+			(F*)^n = Z/SZ = F*/SZ
+			PGL = GL/Z
+			PSL = SL/SZ
+			F*/(F*)^n
+			F*/(F*)^n = PGL/PSL
+		each row & column in this matrix is a short exact sequence

+	- projective linear group:
+		- the quotient group PGL = GL/Z = general linear group of V / subgroup of all nonzero scalar transformations of V
+		- induced action of the general linear group of a vector space V on the associated projective space P(V)
+		- the subgroup of all nonzero scalar transformations of V acts trivially on the projective space & form the kernel of the action, so theyre removed
+		- Z reflects that the scalar transformations form the center of the general linear group

+	- projective special linear group:
+		- the induced action of the special linear group on the associated projective space
+		- PSL = SL/SZ
+		- SL is the special linear group over V
+		- SZ is the subgroup of scalar transformations with unit determinant; SZ is also the center of SL, and is identified with the group of nth roots of unity in F, where n is the dimension of V, and F is the base field

+	- dimension of a vector space: the number of basis vectors of V over its base field

+	- mobius transformations:
+		- the projective transformations of the complex projective line.
+They form a group called the Möbius group, which is the projective linear group PGL(2,C)
+		- functions of the form f(z) = (az + b)/(cz + d) where ab - cd is not 0 and a, b, c, & d are complex numbers
+		- can be formed by stereographic projection of the plane to the unit two-sphere, rotating & moving it, and then doing stereographic projection from its new position/orientation to the plane
+		- these transformations preserve angles, so every circle & straight line is mapped to a line or circle

+	- modular group: group of mobius transformations of the upper half of the complex plane

+	- modular form: invariant with respect to the modular group

+	- set: collection of distinct objects

+	- base:
-	- base: a collection of subsets of a space/set
+		- a collection of subsets of a space/set
+	- span:
-	- span: the span of two vectors is the range of their scaled addition = linear combination of vectors
+		- the span of two vectors is the range of their scaled addition = linear combination of vectors
 		- if one vector is linearly dependent on the other (can be produced as a linear combination of the others), it's redundant & doesnt add to the span

-	- basis of a space: set of linearly independent vectors which spans the space (can be linearly combined to create any possible element in the vector space)
+	- basis of a vector space:
+		- set of linearly independent vectors which spans the space (can be linearly combined to create any possible element in the vector space)
+		- components/coordinates on the basis are the coefficients used to multiply these core vectors to get another vector
 			- basis vectors i-hat & j-hat are unit vectors of two dimensions x & y, where column 1 = coordinates where i-hat lands, & column 2 = coordinates where j-hat lands

+	- discriminant:
-	- discriminant: example of calculating properties of solution without calculating solution directly
+		- example of calculating properties of solution without calculating solution directly
 		- can tell if solution sub-components (roots) are equal, signed, etc by calculating value of discriminant which is a function of polynomial coefficients

 	- neighborhood: a neighborhood of a point is a set of points containing that point where movement is allowed without leaving the original point's set
 	- algebraic variety: set of solutions to a system of polynomial equations
 	- partially ordered set: a binary relation on X that assigns order to items in the set, though not all items need to be comparable